alptekinonder/alptekinonder/README.md

 - 🤝 **VISP Senior Design Project** AR and Image recognition project with using Unity, Vuforia, Firebase technologies.
 Recognized objects linked to media files and displayed in AR with mobile phones.(Group) [Visp Project Video](https://www.youtube.com/watch?v=cmi2AOZ9f8U)

 - 🤝 **Seven Wonders Online Board Game** Online version of board game Seven Wonders.
-Both client and server sides coded with java.
+Both client and server side coded with java.
 JavaFX is used for client-side UI and backend deployed to amazon aws servers.
 (Group) [Seven Wonders Video](https://www.youtube.com/watch?v=LeRUCMTKMqE)

 - 🤝 **Android Project: First year java project, “Bilconnect”** Android Project: First year java project, “Bilconnect”: an android application to raise awareness about university problems.
 Bilkent University members can share their complaints and announcements.
 In this project Android Studio and Firebase database is used.
 (Group)